 - 3. Book-entry securities that are listed or regularly traded on a stock exchange or are regularly traded on another regulated market shall be valued at the closing price on the relevant issue and redemption date.
 If an investment is traded on several stock exchanges or markets, then the relevant price is that of the main market for this investment.
-Section 3 below remains reserved: - 4.
+Section 3 below remains reserved; - 4.
 In the case of investments in book-entry securities or money market instruments with a residual maturity of less than 12 months, the difference between the cost price (purchase price) and the redemption price (price at bullet maturity) may be depreciated or attributed in a linear manner, and a valuation at the current market price need not be performed if the repayment price is already known and fixed.
 Any possible credit rating changes shall also be taken into account. - 5.
 Investments whose price is not market compliant and those assets that are not covered by the Sections 1, 2 and 3 above shall be valued at the price that they would probably achieve if sold in good faith at the time of the valuation, which shall be determined in good faith by the management of the AIFM or under their direction or supervision by every mandated third party. - 6.
 Liquid assets shall essentially be valued on the basis of the nominal value, plus accrued interest; - 7.
 The value of the individual target funds corresponds to the net asset value reported by the AIFM on the valuation date.
 If, exceptionally, no value can be obtained, then the AIFM shall estimate the market value using normal business prudence on the basis of the price that would probably be obtained in a prudent sale conducted at the time of the valuation; and - 8.
 Investments that are not denominated in the accounting currency shall be converted into the accounting currency at the mean rate of exchange between the purchase and sales price of the market in Liechtenstein, or if not available, of the market that is most representative for this currency.

 9. The loan portfolio can be valued using a synthetic method.
 This means that a loan in local currency that is hedged by a cross currency swap is recognised in USD (reference currency).
-The USD nominal value corresponds to the USD side of the corresponding cross currency swap.
-The effective interest based on the corresponding interest rate swap is accrued for each loan in the reference currency that is hedged by a cross currency swap.
+The USD nominal value corresponding interest rate swap is accrued for each loan in the reference currency that is hedged by a cross currency swap.
 Depending on the circumstances, this valuation method may not be applied in the event of impairment.
 In the event of impairment, the synthetic valuation method may no longer be applied, and the loan and the associated swap or forward transactions would be desynthesised.
-The loan is recognised in the local currency specified in the original agreement between the counterparties or converted to USD.
-The swap or forward contract is recognised in the accounts on the basis of the original transaction.
-Interest rate and cross-currency swaps for which no corresponding debt instrument with corresponding cash flows exists (anymore) are recognised at fair value, which in turn depends on various factors (e.g. amount and volatility of the underlying, market interest rates, remaining term of the swap).
+The loan is recognised in the local currency swaps for which no corresponding debt instrument with corresponding cash flows exists (anymore) are recognised at fair value, which in turn depends on various factors (e.g. amount and volatility of the underlying, market interest rates, remaining term of the swap).
 The decision to desynthesize loans and the associated cross currency swap is made in consultation with the Portfolio Manager.